This post may contain affiliate links. As an amazon associate I earn from qualifying purchase. Learn more

-They are reef compatible and well-known algae grazers.
-They eat small crustaceans, such as live worms and frozen brine shrimp, as well as algae.
+They are reef-compatible and well-known algae grazers.
+They eat small crustaceans, such as live worms, frozen brine shrimp, and algae.

 Diamond Watchman Goby

-These species of gobies are found in the Indo Pacific Ocean and can reach sizes up to 6 inches.
-Minimum tank size for these fish is 30 gallon.
+These species of gobies are found in the Indo-Pacific Ocean and can reach sizes up to 6 inches.
+The minimum tank size for these fish is 30 gallons.